Bake Play Smile

 Step 4 - Cut Into Shapes & Bake

-Roll the dough out on a floured board or bench.
+Roll the dough out on a floured board or bench using a rolling pin.

-Cut into shapes using cookie cutters and bake.
+Cut into shapes using cookie cutters or a sharp knife and place onto a parchment paper-lined baking tray.

 A stack of shortbread star shaped cookies sprinkled with icing sugar.